AngeloCastro9/Redes1/README.md

 # Redes1

-For everything to work correctly, use python 3.8.
+For everything work correctly, use python 3.8.